Wabri/old_dotfiles/README.md

 - rofi (even if i use dmenu, is actualy a good substitute)
 - lxappearance (i use to modify the theme, racommended https://github.com/horst3180/Arc-theme)

-i use also the fonts in the folder .fonts
+i use also the fonts in the folder .fonts, to use that you have to copy directory .fonts in your home